 Before I talk about our water requirements, I just want to say that I know how challenging no-added sugar can be.

 I used to be a seriously skinny-fat sugar addict, and when I get stressed I still revert to sweets.
-I’ve noticed that the older I get, the more quickly I see the results of those indulgences – in the worst places! – and one of my personal goals this year is to become much more mindful of my sugar intake.
+I’ve noticed that the older I get, the more quickly I see the results of those indulgences – in the worst places! – and it’s been one of my personal goals to become much more mindful of my sugar intake.